dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 let test = assert : print example1 === "((+1) ((+2) (+3)))"
 ```

+Similarly to this example, one can use `fold` to implement a wide range of recursive functions on trees.

 ### Pattern matching on Church-encoded values

 When working with recursive types in ordinary functional languages, one often uses pattern matching.
 For example, here is a simple function that detects whether